24 April 2017 | Hong Kong

 About FWD Hong Kong & Macau

-FWD spans Hong Kong & Macau, Thailand, Indonesia, the Philippines, Singapore and Vietnam.
-In Hong Kong, FWD offers life and medical insurance, general insurance, employee benefits, pension, and financial planning.
+FWD Group spans Hong Kong & Macau, Thailand, Indonesia, the Philippines, Singapore, Vietnam and Japan.
+In Hong Kong, FWD offers life and medical insurance, general insurance, employee benefits, and financial planning.
 The life insurance and general insurance operating entities have been assigned strong financial strength ratings by international rating agencies — FWD Life Insurance Company (Bermuda) Limited is rated “A3” by Moody’s and “A” by Fitch; and FWD General Insurance Company Limited is rated “A” by Fitch.

-FWD is focused on creating fresh customer experiences, with easy-to-understand products, supported by leading digital technologies.
-Through this customer-led approach, FWD will achieve its vision to become the leading pan-Asian insurer that changes the way people feel about insurance.
+FWD is focused on creating fresh customer experiences, with easy-to-understand products, supported by digital technology.
+Through this customer-led approach, FWD aims to become a leading pan-Asian insurer that changes the way people feel about insurance.

-Established in Asia in 2013, FWD is the insurance business arm of investment group, Pacific Century Group.
+Established in Asia in 2013, FWD is the insurance business of investment group, Pacific Century Group.